hilbix/tino/harmful/snap.md

+> TL;DR for Snap I have 2 requirements:
+>
+> - The enforced auto update feature has to go
+> - Mirroring must be possible (and these mirrors must be usable without coordination later on)

 # [snap](https://snapcraft.io) is considered harmful

 IMHO snap is one of the worst designed piece of postmodern software.
 It is probably not as worse as SystemD,